FalkorDB/docs/commands/graph.query.md

 | type(_relationship_)              | Returns a string: the type of _relationship_ <br> Returns null when _relationship_ evaluates to null                                        |
 | typeOf(_expr_) *                  | (Since RedisGraph v2.12) <br> Returns a string: the type of a literal, an expression's evaluation, an alias, a node's property, or a relationship's property <br> Return value is one of `Map`, `String`, `Integer`, `Boolean`, `Float`, `Node`, `Edge`, `List`, `Path`, `Point`, or `Null` |

-&#42; RedisGraph-specific extensions to Cypher
+&#42; FalkorDB-specific extensions to Cypher

 ## Aggregating functions